Dated: 30-10-2021

 Frontend Development:

-Ensured the frontend code adhere to the design and accessibility guidelines, making the product usable by people with disabilities.
+Managed frontend development deliverables by ensuring the frontend code adhere to the design and accessibility guidelines, making the product usable by people with disabilities.

 ITERATIVE DESIGN PROCESS